A Simpler and Faster Strongly Polynomial Algorithm for Generalized Flow Maximization: Problem and preliminaries

 \paragraph{Relabellings.} We interpret the dual solutions as \emph{relabellings}, the basic vehicle of our algorithm.
-This is a standard technique used in the vast majority of generalized flow algorithms.
-A feasible solution $\mu \in \Rinf_{++}^V$ to \eqref{dual} is called a \emph{feasible labelling}.
+This is a standard technique used in the vast majority of generalized flow algorithms.\footnote{Relabellings are inverse dual variables instead of the dual variables.
+This usage was introduced by \cite{Goldberg91} and has been the standard formalism in the subsequent literature; we adhere to this inverse notation.} A feasible solution $\mu \in \Rinf_{++}^V$ to \eqref{dual} is called a \emph{feasible labelling}.
 We define

 The multiplier $\mu_i$ can be interpreted as a change of the unit of measurement at node $i$.
 An equivalent problem instance is obtained by defining